ghatoleyash/Comparative-Analysis-of-NB-and-ID3/README.md

 #### Feature Selection
 Selecting the relevant categorical features can be done using the chi-square test of independence.
 The test is performed on dependent (class) and independent (attribute) variable, wherein the contingency table is drawn using both of the variables, which includes total count of instances involved in subsequent categories.
 The reference contingency table can be show below:
 <div align=center><img src=https://github.com/ghatoleyash/Comparative-Analysis-of-NB-and-ID3/blob/master/contingency_table.png></div>
-Where, map category corresponds to categories in independent variable, and reference category is the dependent variable Using the table, chi-square value is calculated with the help of observed and expected outcome and can be given as:
+Where, map category corresponds to categories in independent variable, and reference category is the dependent variable.

+Using the table, chi-square value is calculated with the help of observed and expected outcome and can be given as:
 <div align=center><img src=https://github.com/ghatoleyash/Comparative-Analysis-of-NB-and-ID3/blob/master/chi_square_formula.jpg></div>
-Where, Oi is the observed outcome and Ei is the expected value, i is the segment for each of the cell in contingency table The chi-square value obtained and using the degree of freedom, p-value is received which further can be compared with the significance value.
+Where, Oi is the observed outcome and Ei is the expected value, i is the segment for each of the cell in contingency table.

+The chi-square value obtained and using the degree of freedom, p-value is received which further can be compared with the significance value.
 If the p-value is greater than significance level then there exist no relation between dependent and independent variable, where the variable can be removed else, we have to keep the variable.